 About the Project

-MDOT MTA, in partnership with Baltimore City Department of Transportation, is planning targeted investments to make bus service on Garrison Boulevard, Bloomingdale Road, and Poplar Grove Street faster, more convenient, and safer between Wabash Avenue and Edmondson Avenue.
-MDOT MTA paused the project when the Covid pandemic began but has now restarted the study.
-In this project phase, MDOT MTA will be looking at locations where we can make improvements, and we will study what investments can provide the most benefit to bus riders.
+MTA, in partnership with Baltimore City Department of Transportation, is planning targeted investments to make bus service on Garrison Boulevard, Bloomingdale Road, and Poplar Grove Street faster, more convenient, and safer between Wabash Avenue and Edmondson Avenue.
+MTA paused the project when the Covid pandemic began but has now restarted the study.
+In this project phase, MTA will be looking at locations where we can make improvements, and we will study what investments can provide the most benefit to bus riders.

 Possible improvements include: